 Controlling Your International Wealth

 More people hesitate to safeguard their money internationally because they have concerns about relinquishing control over their money to a foreign trustee.
 The trust gives your trustee broad powers to do whatever is necessary to protect or enhance the trust assets.
-These same powers are found in any irrevocable trust include the right to sell, buy, lease, encumber, or invest trust assets, defend or prosecute claims, pay debts and taxes, hire other professionals, make loans and/or distribute income or principal to beneficiaries, and so forth.
+These same powers are found in any irrevocable trust including the right to sell, buy, lease, encumber, or invest trust assets, defend or prosecute claims, pay debts and taxes, hire other professionals, make loans and/or distribute income or principal to beneficiaries, and so forth.

 You can allay concerns about losing control through a number of strategies.
 You thus balance protection against your natural desire to retain control over your international funds.
 However, your attorney must tell you precisely how much control you can safely retain without jeopardizing your protection.